AdriaanBoshoff/RustCentralBanServer/README.md

 # RustCentralBanServer
 Central Banning Server for rust servers and developers.

+## Adding a Ban
+Currently you can only add bans via the api endpoint at the bottom.
+You can also add the bans manually in the bans.json file however this will require the ban server to be restarted.
+New methods for adding bans will be added soon.

 ## Setting up with your Rust Server
 Example: ```server.bansServerEndpoint "https://contoso.com/api/rustBans/"```.
 <br>